-1994 FIFA World Cup held in the United States and its impact on American soccer
+1994 World Cup hosted in United States and its impact on American soccer's growth

 Divergence score